Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

-Transient formation of a fluid in nucleus-nucleus collisions has been inferred from the observation that particles move collectively into preferred directions, implying that their motion is driven by pressure gradients inherent in a fluid.
-Most notably, one observes an elliptic deformation of the azimuthal distribution of outgoing particles~\cite{STAR:2000ekf,ALICE:2010suc}, which originates from the almond-shape of the overlap area between the colliding nuclei (Fig.~\ref{fig:cartoon}).
-These observations are reproduced by calculations using relativistic hydrodynamics to model the expansion of the fluid~\cite{Gale:2013da}, which have thus been established as the standard description of nucleus-nucleus collisions.
+Transient formation of a fluid in nucleus-nucleus collisions has been inferred from the observation that particles move collectively into preferred directions, suggesting that their motion is driven by pressure gradients inherent in a fluid.
+Most notably, one observes an elliptic deformation of the azimuthal distribution of outgoing particles~\cite{STAR:2000ekf,ALICE:2010suc}, which originates from the almond shape of the overlap area between the colliding nuclei (Fig.~\ref{fig:cartoon}).
+These observations are reproduced by calculations using relativistic hydrodynamics to model the expansion of the fluid~\cite{Gale:2013da}, which has become the standard description of nucleus-nucleus collisions.

-Here, we report independent evidence for the formation of a fluid, which does not involve the directions of outgoing particles, but solely their momenta.
-The ATLAS Collaboration at the LHC detects charged particles and measures their momentum $p$ in an inner detector which covers roughly the angular range $10^\circ<\theta< 170^\circ$, where $\theta$ is the angle between the collision axis and the direction of the particle.
-Rather than the momentum itself, we use its projection perpendicular to the collision axis, $p_t\equiv p\sin\theta$, whose magnitude varies mildly with $\theta$.
+Here, we report independent confirmation of the formation of a fluid, which does not involve the directions of outgoing particles, but solely their momenta.
+The ATLAS Collaboration at the LHC detects charged particles in an inner detector which covers roughly the angular range $10^\circ<\theta< 170^\circ$ (where $\theta$ is the angle between the collision axis and the direction of the particle) and measures their transverse momenta $p_t\equiv p\sin\theta$.
+The analysis includes all charged particles detected in the interval $0.5<p_t<5$~GeV$/c$.
 The observables of interest are, for every collision, the multiplicity of charged particles seen in the inner detector, denoted by $N_{ch}$, and the transverse momentum per charged particle, $(\sum p_t)/N_{ch}$, denoted by $[p_t]$. $N_{ch}$ is used to estimate the centrality~\cite{Back:2000gw,Adler:2001yq,Adler:2004zn,ALICE:2013hur}, since a more central collision, with a smaller impact parameter, produces on average more particles.